amt08/ETH-Projects/AML/Project 2/README.md

 ### Task 2:
 "Multiclass classification from ECG signals"

-This task is about classifing a ECG signal into 4 different classes.
+This task is about classifing ECG signals into 4 different classes.

 ### Report for task 2: